Chef Vs Puppet Vs Ansible – Comparison of DevOps Configuration Management Tools

 4) Ease of Management

-In terms of configuration language, YAML is considered to be the easiest one as it is similar to English and is human-readable.
-While Puppet DSL and Ruby DSL languages create setbacks for management.
+Regarding configuration language, YAML is considered the easiest as it is human-readable and similar to English.
+At the same time, Puppet DSL and Ruby DSL languages create setbacks for management.

-Once again Ansible portrays its dominance over the others in terms of management as it supports YAML language and follows both push and pull configurations.
+Once again, Ansible demonstrates its dominance over the others regarding management, as it supports the YAML language and follows both push and pull configurations.

 DevOps Tool | Configuration | Ease of Management |